 The Mt Nicholas Farm Tour: Exploring A Real New Zealand Wool Farm

-If you are travelling in New Zealand then visiting a traditional farm should be on your list of things to experience!
-The Mt Nicholas farm tour is a great way to learn about a real operating NZ farm and meet the animals.
+If you are traveling in New Zealand going on a New Zealand farm tour should be on your list of things to experience!
+The Mt Nicholas farm tour in Queenstown is a great way to learn about a real operating NZ farm and meet the animals.
 This blog is all about our experience on the tour along with important information you may need to know!

 The Mt Nicholas Farm Tour

 If you drive anywhere outside of a city in New Zealand one thing will become apparent very quickly – farming is everywhere!
 Many Kiwi’s own farms and farming is a very prevalent career choice here in NZ.
 So, if you want to get to know the culture of New Zealand then going on a New Zealand farm tour is something you must do!

 The other day we decided to go on a farm tour right from Queenstown!
 Our farm of choice was the Mt Nicholas Station as it is a Merino Wool farm near Queenstown, famous for having amazing views and being extremely picturesque.
 Although a New Zealand farm tour wasn’t originally on our list of things to do while in New Zealand, the Mt Nicolas farm tour came highly recommended so we decided to check it out for ourselves.